 To most clients, a freelancer’s proposal is like a CV.
 A properly structured CV shows experience.
 Similarly, a properly structured proposal should also indicate the freelancer’s experience.
 Experience here refers to the number of years (or period of time) a freelancer has worked.
 Experience also refers to the type of work you have done.
 Most clients want to know that they are hiring freelancers who know what they are doing.
 They need assurances and guarantees that the person they are hiring has the right skills and qualifications.

-A well structured freelance proposal also talks about the projects the freelancer has handled.
+A well structured freelance offer letter also talks about the projects the freelancer has handled.
 The actual number of projects is important to the clients too.
 At times, this piece of information is the difference maker.
 It determines whether you clinch the contract or not.
 For example, a person who has handled a handful of projects is less likely to be considered by a client who needs a freelancer with tens or, possibly, hundreds of projects.
 Once more, study the sample freelance proposal letter for guidance on how to include the list of projects you have done in the past.

 A well structured freelance proposal, as you will notice in the sample freelance proposal letter, is professional and friendly.
 Striking the balance between the two is a major challenge for many freelancers.
 For the most part, freelancers will choose either professionalism or friendliness but not both.
 In fact, most freelancers will tell you to be professional all the time.
 There is nothing wrong in telling the freelancing clients that you have checked their website, LinkedIn profiles, and other social media profiles too to learn more about them.